-Is the course or training program you are interested in, related to your current job?
-Is there any possibility that this study could improve your knowledge, ability or a skill that could benefit your employer?
+Is the course or training program you are interested in related to your current job?
+Is there any possibility that this study could benefit your employer?
 If there is, then I would strongly encourage you to talk to your boss about the possibility of study assistance!
-Your employer might not be willing to pay for your whole course, depending on how expensive it is, but you never know if you don't ask.
+Your employer might not be willing to pay for your whole course, depending on how expensive it is.
+But you never know if you don't ask.
 I would suggest putting together a written proposal that explains how and why the study will help you do your current job better.

 2. Explore the option of cashing in your annual leave

-This is not something that all employers offer, but it is definitely worth looking into.
+This is not something that all employers offer.
+But it is definitely worth looking into to fund your study goals.
 Whether your employer has a readily available policy on cashing in leave or not, it is a good idea to ask the question.
-Especially if you have been with the company for a while and you have a lot of holiday leave saved up.
-Employers sometimes welcome the possibility of paying out annual leave in cash as it reduces their leave liability and it can be a great option for employees looking to increase their cash flow.
+Especially if you have been with the company for a while and you have holiday leave saved up.
+Employers sometimes welcome the possibility of paying out annual leave in cash.
+This reduces their leave liability and can be a great option for employees looking to increase their cash flow.

 In Australia, the Fair Work Ombudsman indicates that you can cash out your annual leave if your award allows it AND you will still have four weeks of annual leave leftover.
-For more information and to find out whether you might be eligible, you can visit the Fair Work Ombudsman website.
+For more information and to find out whether you might be eligible, yvisit the Fair Work Ombudsman website.

 3. Look for specials - sign up to email newsletter

 This to me is a must-do.
 I am a member of a few newsletters for training organisations and they regularly send out special deals, discounts or bonuses.
-Personally, I think that you should take this step whether you can afford to fund your training or not - perhaps you could fund some further self-development with the cash you save!
-I have seen huge savings being offered by training companies, especially at end of financial year and over holiday periods where their commencement numbers might decrease.
+Personally, I think that you should take this step whether you can afford to fund your study goals or not.
+Perhaps you could purchase some further self-development with the cash you save!
+I have seen huge savings being offered by training companies.
+Especially at end of financial year and over holiday periods where their commencement numbers might decrease.
 I am talking hundreds of dollars off, so don't discount this advice!

 It is also worthwhile to consider following relevant training organisations on social media.
-I have seen RTO's (Registered Training Organisations) running competitions on their Facebook pages, where course fees are being heavily discounted and even waived for the winners.
-If you see one of these competitions, thrown your hat in the ring - even if it means you have to get creative and write a 25 words or less response!
-The money you save could be worth well and truly more than a couple of minutes writing your contest entry.
+I've seen RTO's (Registered Training Organisations) running competitions on their Facebook pages, where course fees are being heavily discounted and even waived for the winners.
+If you see one of these competitions, thrown your hat in the ring.
+Even if it means you have to get creative and write a 25 words or less response!
+The money you save could be well worth the time spent writing your contest entry.

 You are probably no stranger to saving.
-Perhaps you have learned to put money away for Christmas, you might have saved up to buy a house or a car or maybe you started a savings plan to take your family on a holiday.
+Perhaps you have learned to put money away for Christmas.
+Or you might have saved up to buy a house or a car.
+Maybe you started a savings plan to take your family on a holiday.
 If this sounds like you, then great!
 You already have some good savings habits and know how to maximise your budget.
-Have you ever thought about putting a little extra away so that you can save up for a course or career development opportunity?
+Have you ever thought about putting a little extra away so that you can save up to achieve your study goals?

 5. Get a side hustle or second job

-Starting a traditional side hustle usually takes time, but it is worth considering if you are looking for ways to fund your study goals.
+Starting a traditional side hustle usually takes time.
+But it's worth considering if you are looking for ways to fund your study goals.
 Do you work in an industry where you could do some freelance work on the side of your day job?
-Do you have any creative skills, like hand lettering, graphic design, jewellery making, drawing or something else that you could use to create and sell products online at a shopfront like Etsy?
+Do you have any creative skills?
+Like hand lettering, graphic design, jewellery making, drawing or something else that you could use to create and sell products online at a shopfront like Etsy?
 These can be great ways to get started with your own business and earn money reasonably quickly.

-6. Put it on your Christmas (or birthday) List!
+6. Put your study goals on your Christmas (or birthday) List!

-Don't be afraid to let people know what you are aiming towards and how they can help if they want to.
-It may be in the way of gift cards or cash if your chosen course is expensive - or you could speak to the course provider and find out if payments towards your course can be made by multiple people.
+Don't be afraid to let people know what you are aiming towards and how they can help.
+It may be in the way of gift cards or cash if your chosen course is expensive.
+Or you could speak to the course provider and find out if payments towards your course can be made by multiple people.

-Yes - this does mean that you might have to forfeit that new piece of jewelry, set of GHD hair straighteners, Playstation game or kitchen appliance, but a learning opportunity is really the gift that keeps on giving!
+Yes, this does mean that you might have to forfeit that new piece of jewellery, set of GHD hair straighteners, Playstation game or kitchen appliance.
+But a learning opportunity is really the gift that keeps on giving!

 7. Ask your employer for some overtime

-Now, I know that this isn't possible in all jobs but overtime might be available and once again you won't know if you don't ask the question.
-Speak to your supervisor and let them know your plan.
-If you are upfront about the fact that you are looking to earn some extra money to fund your own self development, you might get brownie points for being mature and proactive.
+Now, I know that this isn't possible in all jobs.
+But overtime might be available and once again you won't know if you don't ask the question.
+Speak to your supervisor and let them know about your study goals.
+If you're upfront about the fact that you are looking to earn some extra money to fund your own self development, you might get brownie points for being mature and proactive.

 8. Ask for a payment plan